 That depends.
 Major insurance providers, including CareFirst BlueCross Blue Shield, Kaiser Permanente and UnitedHealthcare, offer Maryland Health Connection plans, but not all doctors accept them.
 You can talk to your primary care physician or use the online “Get an Estimate” tool to see whether a certain doctor or practice will accept a marketplace plan.

 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs, depending on age, income and disability, or caregiver status.
-Such families may choose to enroll separately and still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.
+Such families may choose to enroll separately and still be able to see the same doctor or go to the same medical practice, depending on the type of insurance plans accepted.

 This story is provided by AARP Maryland.
 Visit the AARP Maryland page for more news, events, and programs affecting retirement, health care, and more.